The Process for an Autism Diagnosis for Children

 At the time of the evaluations, should the BCBA or therapist recommend services, pre-authorization for therapy is obtained as well.
 Once prior authorization is submitted and the center has the resources in place to accept a new kiddo to the program, the onboarding manager will coordinate a start date for therapy – it’s really as simple as that!

 With this brief outline, we hope this clears up some questions (and answers!) for you.
 At Hopebridge, our mission is to help children with autism lead their best lives, and many times, that begins with the evaluation process.
-If you are interested in scheduling an appointment, please talk to your pediatrician or start the referral process on our website and we’ll contact you within 48 business hours.
+Get scheduled today by filling out the easy form on our website and we can set up your child for autism testing soon.